Adil Shamoo: Personal

 Shamoo currently resides in Columbia, MD with his wife and occasional co-author, Bonnie Bricker; his daughter, and stepdaughter.
 He has two sons and another stepdaughter who also all reside in the Washington Metropolitan Area.

 Early life and education

 Shamoo was born and raised in Baghdad, Iraq.
-He is an ethnic Iraqi.
+He is an ethnic Assyrian.
 He attended the University of Baghdad and graduated with a degree in physics in 1962.
 In 1966, he earned a Master's of Science in physics from the University of Louisville.
 Four years later, in 1970, he finished his Ph.D. in the program in Biology at the City University of New York.